About the Program

 - A highly experienced group of dedicated EMG technologists

-- Physical therapist with expertise in clinical care and clinical research/trials in a variety of pediatric and adult neuromuscular diseases
+- Several Physical therapist with expertise in clinical care and clinical research/trials in a variety of pediatric and adult neuromuscular diseases

 Candidates should be in the process of successfully completing a Neurology or Child Neurology residency, and have a major interest in Neuromuscular diseases.
 Beyond fellowship, they may have practice or academic aspirations.
 Either way, this ACGME-accredited fellowship meets eligibility requirements for the American Board of Psychiatry and Neurology (ABPN) sub-specialty board in Neuromuscular Medicine.